New IFAW report highlights impact of human conflict upon animals and urges critical policy change

 For a selection of images available to the press, please view the following Hightail link.

 To coordinate interviews with IFAW personnel including Shannon Walajtys, Director of Disaster Response and Risk Reduction, or Kate Wall, Senior Legislative Manager, please reach out to press contact below.

 About IFAW (International Fund for Animal Welfare): IFAW (International Fund for Animal Welfare) is a global non-profit helping animals and people thrive together.
 We are experts and everyday people, working across seas, oceans, and in more than 40 countries around the world.
 We rescue, rehabilitate, and release animals, and we restore and protect their natural habitats.
 The problems we’re up against are urgent and complicated.
 To solve them, we match fresh thinking with bold action.
-We partner with local communities, governments, non-governmental organizations, and businesses.
+We partner with local communities, governments, non-governmental organisations, and businesses.
 Together, we pioneer new and innovative ways to help all species flourish.
 See how at ifaw.org.